MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-manifest.md

     ```

     where,
     - {Azure AD AppId} is the app ID you created when you registered your app in Azure AD.
-It is the GUID.
+It's the GUID.
     - {{Subdomain}.app ID URI} is the application ID URI that you registered when creating scope in Azure AD.

 4. Update the app ID from Azure AD in the **id** property.